 What is cervical cancer?
 Who is prone to it?

 It’s an uncontrolled, unwanted growth of cervical cells.
 Cervix is a narrow lower part of the uterus or womb.
 It connects the uterus with vagina.
-Women in the age group of 30 to 50 are most prone to this disorder.
+In this type of cancer the cells on the cervical surface start changing gradually from normal to abnormal and sometimes these changes disappear without any treatment.
+Usually, women in the age group of 30 to 50 are most prone to this disorder.

 What are cervical cancer symptoms and signs?

 Other early signs to detect cervical cancer include:

 - Pain in the legs - During the early stage of the cancer development, a number of women suffer from swelling and leg pain.
 After the first stage, the cervix is swollen and can obstruct normal blood flow, leading to swelling and pain in the legs.

 - Urinary problems - A urine test can help you find if you have cancer of the cervix.
 If the cancer is diagnosed in this way, it means that the tumor is already at stage 4 and also that the abnormal tissue has spread to the bladder and affects its function.
 A very common symptom in women suffering from cervical cancer is tingling when urinating.
 It is important to know that urinary problems are not always a sign of urinary infection, so it is best to visit a specialist.

 What causes cervical cancer?

 The human papillomavirus (HPV) has been identified as the major contributing factor to cervical cancer.
 It might get transmitted sexually.